-The National Suicide Prevention Lifeline (Lifeline), 1-800-273-TALK (8255), is a free and confidential service for those in emotional distress or suicidal crisis.
-In calling the Lifeline, individuals across the United States in need of immediate assistance are connected to the nearest available crisis center within a national network of more than 160 centers.
-The Lifeline is funded through the US Substance Abuse and Mental Health Services Administration (SAMHSA).
-Established in 2005, the Lifeline currently responds to well over two million calls a year.
+988 Suicide & Crisis Lifeline is a free and confidential service for those in emotional distress or suicidal crisis.
+In calling 988, individuals across the United States in need of immediate assistance are connected to the nearest available crisis center within a national network of more than 160 centers.
+The 988 Suicide & Crisis Lifeline is funded through the US Substance Abuse and Mental Health Services Administration (SAMHSA).
+Established in 2005, the 988 Suicide & Crisis Lifeline currently responds to well over two million calls a year.

-All centers that participate in the Lifeline are independently owned and operated and apply to become a member of the Lifeline network.
-As independent centers, joined through one toll free number, the Lifeline crisis centers follow their own agency policies and training procedures and can vary tremendously in terms of structural components and overall operations.
+All centers that participate in the 988 Suicide & Crisis Lifeline are independently owned and operated and apply to become a member of the 988 network.
+As independent centers, joined through one toll free number, the 988 crisis centers follow their own agency policies and training procedures and can vary tremendously in terms of structural components and overall operations.
 Centers range in size, staff may be paid or volunteer based (or a mixture of both), and performance requirements are frequently tied to local funding streams.